-Around this period, the Laxon family made their appearance when Jon’s (Grandpa Otter Vale) father, Mr Seymour Laxon, joined the venture.
+Around this period, the Laxon family made their appearance when Mr Seymour Laxon (Ben’s grandfather), joined the venture.
 He bought new premises on Perriam’s Place in 1972 and employed local people to produce and distribute the pâté.
 In 1979 Mr Graham Worrall, who had been a food production manager supplying the business, purchased the company as a going concern, renting the premises from the Laxon family.

 Graham increased the pâté range, distribution network and employed more local members of staff.
 With a wealth of knowledge of the pickles, preserves and wider food industry, Graham branched out and began experimenting with recipes in the kitchen, and so Otter Vale Products was born.
 In 1979, the first batch of Onion & Pineapple Chutney was made to his satisfaction, and this “Devon Chutney” quickly became a firm favourite throughout the region.

 1982 saw the first production of Christmas puddings on site.
 A number of schoolboys came to work at Otter Vale through the years.
 One of the best known is George Hollywood, the man behind Georgie Porgie’s Puddings.
-F rom his premises at South Farm, Budleigh Salterton.
-George continues the to make the Christmas puddings first manufactured at Perriam’s Place, and still maintains great connections and collaborations with the Laxon family.
-More on this later!
+From his premises at South Farm, Budleigh Salterton, George continues the to make the Christmas puddings first manufactured at Perriam’s Place, and still maintains great connections and collaborations with the Laxon family.

 In 1990 the pâté business was sold and, having gone through a cycle of owners, is still made today in Station Road, Budleigh Salterton and remains much sought-after.
 We still get a number of phone calls and email enquiries about it in the run up to Christmas, and are happy to point people to local suppliers.